eclipse/imagen/docs/guide/image-manupulation/index.md

   ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   [colorMap]{#66064}     [Description]{#66066}
   ---------------------- ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-  [BYTE\_496]{#66068}\   [A ColorCube with dimensions 4:9:6, useful for dithering RGB images into 216 colors.
+  BYTE\_496   A ColorCube with dimensions 4:9:6, useful for dithering RGB images into 216 colors.
 The offset of this ColorCube is 38.
 This color cube dithers blue values in the source image to one of four blue levels, green values to one of nine green levels, and red values to one of six red levels.
-This is the default color cube for the ordered dither operation.]{#66070}\
+This is the default color cube for the ordered dither operation.

-  [BYTE\_855]{#66072}\   [A ColorCube with dimensions 8:5:5, useful for dithering YCbCr images into 200 colors.
+  BYTE\_855   A ColorCube with dimensions 8:5:5, useful for dithering YCbCr images into 200 colors.
 The offset of this ColorCube is 54.
-This color cube dithers blue values in the source image to one of eight blue levels, green values to one of five green levels, and red values to one of five red levels.]{#66074}\
+This color cube dithers blue values in the source image to one of eight blue levels, green values to one of five green levels, and red values to one of five red levels.
   ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   :